MinHiuLe/NeoMind/README.md

 ![Demo Preview](https://via.placeholder.com/800x400.png?text=NeoMind+Demo+Preview)

 NeoMind is an intelligent chatbot integrating Gemini AI for research and in-depth assistance.
 It is currently under active development and will be continuously improved.
+> ⚠️ Note: The current version is still being improved.
+We will continue to introduce new features and enhance the user experience in future updates.

 ## ✨ Current Features